I have lost count of nights with a blinking cursor and a blank page. I want a strong article, but ambition without a first move is a trap.

-1. Choose a subject
+1. Choose a Topic and Know Your Audience

 You can't bake a cake without ingredients, just like you can't write a good article without a topic to write about.

 Ideally, your article will be on a topic in which you are a subject-level expert or, at the very least, very knowledgeable.
+This ensures you provide quality, informative content for your readers—and it's exactly what Google looks for.

-But that doesn’t make me qualified to talk about when we’ll settle on Mars.
-Instead, I write about SEO because that’s what I have experience in.
+For example, I'm no astronaut.
+Have I seen Interstellar a handful of times?
+Yes.
+But that doesn't make me qualified to talk about when we'll settle on Mars.
+Instead, I write about SEO because that's what I have experience in.

-Add your credentials to your author byline to build trust.
+To showcase your expertise, add your credentials to your author byline.
 Stick to specific instances and situations where you have engaged with the topic!

 You wouldn't post your article on the colonization of Mars on a racing forum.

-Take note of the writing style, readability and reading level, and the platform’s audience and sophistication level.
+Once you've decided on a platform, analyze the tone and language used in that platform's articles.
+Take note of the writing style, readability and reading level, and the platform's audience and sophistication level.

 Your article writing format will differ depending on your audience and desired publication.